Ianardo/beveridge-curve/README.md

 ## Findings
 ![Beveridge Curve](img/beveridge_curve.png)
-The analysis reveals that, indeed, there have been significant shifts in the Beveridge Curve during the periods following the 2008 financial crisis and the COVID-19 pandemic.
-The curve has shifted outward, indicating a decrease in the efficiency of the labor market in matching unemployed workers to available job vacancies.
-This suggests that structural changes in the economy, such as changes in the types of jobs available or changes in worker preferences, may be contributing to this phenomenon.
+The plotted points suggest an outward shift in the Beveridge curve in the period after the 2008 financial crisis and again after 2020, relative to the pre-2008 cloud of observations.
+This pattern is consistent with a change in the vacancy–unemployment relationship (often discussed as changes in matching efficiency), though this notebook is descriptive rather than causal.